csmcallister/fed-a11y-scan/README.md

 ```

 After this, you'll have a new directory in the root of the repo called `lambda_releases` with a file called `results.joiner.zip`.
 That is the lambda deployment package.

+### Scan Scheduling

+The scan pipeline:

+1. `lambda_gatherer` is a Lambda Function triggered the 1st and 15th of every month, sending one message per row in `./domains/domains.csv` to `domain_queue` SQS queue.
+2. `lambda_a11y_scan` is a Lambda Function with `domain_queue` as its event source.
+It uses [pa11y](https://github.com/pa11y/pa11y) to scan each site, writing the results of each scan to an individual json file in the `results_bucket`.
+3. `lambda_joiner` is a Lambda Function triggered the 8th and 23rd of every month.
+It generates summary statistics from the JSON files in the `results_bucket`, writing those results as two larger JSON files, `data.json` and `hist.json`, to the `data_bucket` S3 bucket.
+Importantly, all objects within the `results_bucket` are deleted every 10 days, hence the <10 day difference between the days of the month that trigger the other two lambda functions.

+>Could be done more elegantly with Step Functions...one day.

 ## Deploy